kubernetes/website/content/en/docs/concepts/security/cloud-native-security.md

    that minimizes attack surfaces, even for internal threats.
 1. Define a code review process that considers security concerns.
 1. Build a _threat model_ of your system or application that identifies trust boundaries.
-Use that to model to identify risks and to help find ways to treat those risks.
+Use that model to identify risks and ways to treat those risks.
 1. Incorporate advanced security automation, such as _fuzzing_ and [security chaos engineering](https://glossary.cncf.io/security-chaos-engineering/),